-7 Simple Tips to Save on Car Repairs
+7 Quick and Easy Ways to Save Money on Car Repairs

-Most of us operate a vehicle on a daily basis, driving from home to work, along with running errands.
+Most of us operate a vehicle on a daily basis, driving from home to work and back again, along with running errands.
 We usually don’t take much time to think about the maintenance that is involved.
-We only take note when something starts to sound funny, or our vehicle sounds off warning alarms.
+As long as the vehicle starts and has fuel, then we’re good, right?
+We only seem to take note when something starts to sound funny, or our vehicle shows us the warning icons.
 When this happens, it is usually too late and we will be in need of car repairs.

-No matter how you slice it, car repairs are usually never in our budget.
+No matter how you slice it, car repairs are usually never really in our budget.
+It’s probably because we have no idea how much car repairs will cost.
 The big issue with car repairs is that the average cost of repair is different depending on what state you live in.
-California usually checks out with one of the highest rate of repair costs, but no matter which state you live in, car repairs can be expensive.
-Here are some simple tips to help reduce your car repairs.
+You might think California and the other big states are at the top, but it’s actually Rhode Island, according to data collected by Audatex.

 Do NOT Change Your Oil Every 3,000 Miles